thinkthoughts/mod30_manifold_tiling/notebooks/01_mod30_residue_manifold_summary.md

 - Mod30 has 30 residue states.
 - Excluding divisibility by 2, 3, and 5 leaves 8 residue lanes:
   `[1, 7, 11, 13, 17, 19, 23, 29]`
-- These lanes tile candidate structure locally rather than collapsing it into one global direction.
+- These persisting lanes tile candidate structure locally rather than collapsing it into one global direction.

 ## arXiv:2604.28119v1 bridge